ct smith

 my work

 This page goes over all my recent work experience, and my various skills.
 I'm not currently on the job market, but I've had multiple requests to republish my narrative-style portfolio for other tech writers to experiment with the format.
-If you prefer a more standarized format, go to my LinkedIn profile.
+If you prefer a more standardized format, go to my LinkedIn profile.

 skills and experience